nikneem/email/README.md

 # Email Library

 This is a .NET 5 and 6 NuGet package that abstracts sending mail messages for you.
-You can create message definitions with multiple recipients and add substitution fields for each recipient.
+You can create message definitions with multiple recipients and add substitution fields for each recipient